LOOK AFTER YOURSELF & YOUR HOUSEHOLD

 BE MINDFUL OF CLOSURES

-Some areas may still be closed.
-If you see any closed signs, please respect these as it is not safe for you and your family to use them just now.
+If you see any closed signs, please respect these, even if it looks OK to you, as it is not safe for you and your family to use them just now - they are closed for good reason.

 With restricted dining capacity across our cafes and restaurants and COVID restrictions encouraging being in the great outdoors, you may be buying more takeaway.
 Please remember the fragility of our environment and dispose of your rubbish thoughtfully.
-The kindest option is to take all rubbish home with you or to use the correct recycling bins - and don't forget your keep cups for your coffee!
+The kindest option is to take all rubbish home with you or to use the correct recycling bins - and even better, bring your own tupperware containers and keep cups for your coffee and meals!
 Most cafes will accept these if they are clean.

 We love our coast, rivers and lakes but please remember to be safe and responsible and always ensure children are within arm’s reach.
 If heading for a swim at the beach - please seek out patrolled beaches and swim between the flags.